tonethar/IGME-330-Spring-2023/notes/exam-2-practice-C.md

 ```

-6) What command can you run that will authomatically redownload these 3rd party .js files that you previously installed?
+6) What command can you run that will automatically redownload these 3rd party .js files that you previously installed?

 ```